chmouel/pipelines-as-code/docs/content/docs/install/installation.md

 ## CLI

-`Pipelines-as-Code` provide a CLI which is designed to work as tkn plug-in.
-To install the plug-in follow the instruction from the [CLI](/docs/guide/cli) documentation.
+Pipelines as Code comes with a super handy command-line interface (CLI) that works as a plugin for `tkn`.
+Think of it as your personal shortcut to bossing around Pipelines as Code right from your terminal.
+To get it installed, check out the [CLI](/docs/guide/cli) docs for all the juicy details.

 ## Controller TLS Setup

-Pipelines As Code Controller now support both `HTTP` and `HTTPS`.
-Usually, you configure the TLS directly on the ingress/Route pointing to the controller.
-If you want to configure the TLS directly on the controller you can do so by following this guide.
+Want to crank up the security with HTTPS?
+Pipelines As Code Controller speaks both HTTP and HTTPS.
+Usually, you'd handle TLS at the ingress/Route level.
+But, if you're feeling a bit more hardcore and want to set up TLS directly on the controller, here's the lowdown:

-First, create a secret which includes those certificates
+First up, you need to create a secret that's gonna hold your TLS certificates.
+Run this command, but make sure to swap out `/path/to/crt/file` and `/path/to/key/file` with the real paths to your certificate and key files:

 ```shell
   kubectl create secret generic -n pipelines-as-code pipelines-as-code-tls-secret \